-Let’s be honest, first responders such as fire fighters, police, and paramedics are the ones to be first on the scene of horrific accidents and incidents.
+Let’s be honest, first responders such as firefighters, police, and paramedics are the ones to be first on the scene of horrific accidents and incidents.
 It can be truly awful to have the scenes remain in your mind long after the accidents are over.
 How would you feel having to deal with the aftermath of a traumatic incident?
 What would you do after you went into a burning building and saw such horrific scenes?
 You can go home after your shift is ended but the images and thoughts can still remain with you and that is so difficult to get over.
-PTS is a major problem and for first responders it’s all because of how when they arrive on scene, they’re the first and things can appear far worse than when the incident is over.
+PTSD is a major problem and for first responders, it’s all because of how when they arrive on the scene, they’re the first and things can appear far worse than when the incident is over.
 It’s traumatic.

 Fighting Back Against PTS

 Post-traumatic stress disorder can affect a life in a very bad way.
 For some, they might experience flashbacks to the incident and others can experience nightmares; the trauma left over can be very difficult indeed.
 However, you can fight back against this condition and you are not alone.
 There are thousands and thousands who suffer from this condition every single day but it’s necessary to fight back to overcome this problem.
 You can feel a lot more positive and overcome PTSD.